A Tea Party For The Tea Party

 Win tickets plus a shot at a VIP experience (meet and greet, swag, photo op) all week (Feb 27 – Mar 3) on the Q!
 Evening Show during the 90s at 9.

 Take a picture of yourself having a tea party and text it in 250-475-1003 or email: rockline@theq.fm.
-Winner will be randomly drawn before 10pm.
+Winner will be randomly drawn at 9:50pm.
 All winners will be entered into the Grand Prize Draw for the VIP experience.
 Draw will happen Friday March 3rd. ~Megan